Davoreyh/Davoreyh/README.md

 ###

-<p align="left">My name is David Reyes and I'm a Systems and Computng undergraduate studen, from Universidad de los Andes in Bogotá, Colombia. </p>
+<p align="left">My name is David Reyes and I'm a Systems and Computng undergraduate student, from Universidad de los Andes in Bogotá, Colombia. </p>

 ###